xqf052/RDS-to-Redshift-ETL/README.md

 initial ETL and incremental ETL to load the data from S3 into Redshift data warehouse.
 For the historical data, I write SQL queries to load them directly into the data warehouse.
-For the incremental data, I use lambda function, event trigger and glue job with python shell script to automatically perfrom ETL and load data on a regular basis.
+For the incremental data, I use lambda function, event trigger and glue job with python shell script to automatically perfrom ETL and load data on a periodic basis.
 ```

 ### Data Warehouse Schema